From Day-Hiker to the Death Zone

 lover of dogs, basketball, football, pizza, oxford commas, and diet coke.

-In 2017, at 24-years-old, in a cubicle, I stumbled across Adrian Ballinger and Cory Richards’ Everest climb on Snapchat.
+In 2016, as I sat in my office cubicle, I stumbled across Adrian Ballinger and Cory Richards’ Everest climb on Snapchat.
 I followed along religiously, and watched every. single.
 Snap.
-What started as curiosity about their terrifying ascent turned into a quiet, deeply impractical obsession with the mountain itself.
+I was officially hooked.

 On that first big climb, our guides often said “Pole pole”—Swahili for “slowly, slowly.”
 It became my mantra and the perfect, self-deprecating summary of this entire project.
-The journey isn’t about racing to the top; it’s about growing into the climber (and person) who can actually handle the world’s biggest mountain (without dying!), one ridiculously difficult step at a time.
+The journey isn’t about bagging summits.
+No, it’s about growing into the climber (and person) who can actually handle the world’s biggest mountain (without dying!), one ridiculously difficult step at a time.

-TakingForEverest isn't just a joke about the timeline; it’s the mission statement: one mountain, one specific skill, one grueling training session, and one hard-earned paycheck at a time.
+TakingForEverest is my mission statement: one mountain, one specific skill, one grueling training session, and one hard-earned paycheck at a time.

 Want the full story?